chrishyland/chrishyland.github.io/_posts/2018-06-28-bash-script.md

 ```

 We can count the number of lines in a file by the _wc_ command.

 ```bash
 wc -l < file.txt
 ```

-The flow of data is reverse here since the file on the right is going in as the input to the command on the left.
+The flow of data is reversed here since the file on the right is going in as the input to the command on the left.
 The -l flag will count the number of lines in the code.
 A more conventional and intuitive way of doing this is going:

 ```bash
 cat file.txt | wc -l
 ```

 This pipes the output of the cat command as the input for the wc command.

 We can execute multiple commands with the && command.